 Goodwill represents the excess of purchase price over fair value of net assets acquired.
 We evaluate, and test if necessary, goodwill for impairment annually at October 1, and more frequently if indicators of impairment are present.
 During the evaluation, we may perform a qualitative assessment of relevant events and circumstances to determine the likelihood of goodwill impairment.
 If it is deemed more likely than not that the fair value of the reporting unit is less than its carrying amount, we calculate the fair value of the reporting unit.
 Otherwise, further testing is not necessary.
 We may also elect to exercise our unconditional option to bypass this qualitative assessment, in which case we would also calculate the fair value of the reporting unit.
-If the calculated fair value of the reporting unit exceeds its book value including associated goodwill amounts, the goodwill is considered to be unimpaired and no impairment charge is required.
-If the fair value of the reporting unit is less than its book value including associated goodwill amounts, a charge to earnings may be necessary to reduce the carrying value of the goodwill to its implied fair value.
-In the event that we determine that goodwill has become impaired, we will incur a charge for the amount of impairment during the period in which the determination is made.
-No goodwill impairment has occurred in any of the periods presented.
-See Note 9 for further information.
+If the calculated fair value of the reporting unit exceeds its carrying value including associated goodwill amounts, the goodwill is considered to be unimpaired and no impairment charge is required.
+If the fair value of the reporting unit is less than its carrying value including associated goodwill amounts, the goodwill of that reporting unit is considered to be impaired and a charge to earnings must be recorded.
+The impact to earnings is the excess amount of carrying value over fair value, however the charge is not to exceed the total amount of goodwill allocated to the reporting unit under evaluation.
+See Note 10 for further information.